Download

 Author Page

-• Page Title - As with the Page Title for the frontpage, this provides search engines with a title for your author page to be displayed in search results.
+• Page Title - As with the Page Title for the homepage, this provides search engines with a title for your author page to be displayed in search results.

-• Meta Description - Just like the Meta Description for the frontpage, this provides information about the content of your author pages for use in searches and search results.
+• Meta Description - Just like the Meta Description for the homepage, this provides information about the content of your author pages for use in searches and search results.

 • Meta Robots - Sets whether the author page is indexed and links followed by search engines.